We Accept Dental Insurance

 The best way to get the most out of your dental insurance is to visit us twice a year for routine care.
 This saves you money because insurance pays for a greater percentage of preventive care than for other services.
 If you do need some extensive work, we’ll put our experience to work and communicate with your insurance provider to make your costs as minimal as possible.

 Choosing a dentist who is in-network with your insurance provider is another way for you to save money.
 “In-network” means that a dentist has a formal agreement with your insurance company that benefits both businesses.
 Insurance companies pay for a greater percentage of treatment costs when their customers receive treatment from an in-network dentist.
-At Combs and White, we’re in-network with several major insurance providers.
+At Combs and Associates, we’re in-network with several major insurance providers.
 Indeed, we are proud to be your Delta Dental Premier dentist, your Cigna Dentist, and your BlueCross BlueShield Dentist.

 Even if we are not in-network with your plan, we can still accept your insurance and file claims for you.